Why Well-Designed Succession Plans Still Fail

 Metacognition and the Accuracy of Self-Assessment

 In succession planning, metacognitive deficits manifest at every level.
-The outgoing leader who lacks metacognitive awareness of how identity-threat responses are distorting their evaluation of successors selects a mirror-image replacement rather than the leader the organization genuinely needs.
-The incoming successor who cannot accurately calibrate their own readiness exhibits the overconfidence that comes from performing well in subordinate roles without experiencing the full cognitive load of ultimate accountability.
-Family stakeholders who cannot distinguish emotional preferences from objective governance judgment introduce systematic bias into every succession decision.
+The outgoing leader who lacks awareness of how identity-threat responses distort their evaluation of successors selects a mirror-image replacement.
+They choose a reflection rather than the leader the organization genuinely needs.
+The incoming successor who cannot accurately calibrate their own readiness exhibits overconfidence from performing well in subordinate roles.
+They have not experienced the full cognitive demands of ultimate accountability.

 How Dr. Ceruto Approaches Succession at the Neural Level